buren/simplest-api/README.md

-# Always be hacking - Slides
+# Simplest API - Slides

 _Note_: The slides come with an open source server implementation.
 You can deploy it with one click over at [buren/abh-server](https://github.com/buren.abh-server), in a few minutes, without any additional configuration.